What Is a Healthcare Ombudsman? Michigan Guide for Facilities

 In response to the public’s increasing concerns around the mistreatment of nursing home residents, Congress established a national Long-Term Care (LTC) Ombudsman Program in 1972.
 Under this program, each state is required to address LTC-related issues by offering the services of a trained ombudsman.
 Michigan in particular has implemented a comprehensive program that protects the rights of residents in a number of ways.

-If you’re running an LTC facility in Maryland, the ombudsman office can serve as a valuable resource for improving your care.
-To help you to get the most of these services, we’ll walk you through what an LTC ombudsman does and how you can prepare for potential interactions with one.
+If you’re running an LTC facility in Michigan, the ombudsman office can serve as a valuable resource for improving your care.
+To help you to get the most of these services, we’ll walk you through what an LTC ombudsman does and how you can prepare for potential ombudsman site visits.

 What Is the Michigan Ombudsman Program?